 - Google Now For Chrome API (Optional, enabled to show Google Now cards)

 (Optional) If you are doing Chrome OS work you may also want:

 If any of these APIs are not shown, recheck step 1.

 Go to the Credentials tab under the APIs & auth tab.

-Click the red Create New Client ID button in the OAuth section to create an OAuth 2.0 client ID.
+Click the blue Create New Client ID button in the OAuth section to create an OAuth 2.0 client ID.

-A new box should now appear titled “Client ID for installed applications”.
+A new box should now appear titled “Client ID for native application”.
 In the next sections, we will refer to the values of the “Client ID” and “Client secret” fields in this box later (below).

 Click the red Create New Key button in the Public API Access section and create a new Browser key.

 - You want "Installed Application" for the APPLICATION TYPE section